 - 1 egg yolk

-We’re celebrating International cookies today – see the tasty treats from around the world:
+We're celebrating International cookies today - see the other tasty treats from around the world:

 - Boussou La Tmessou (Algerian Shortbread Cookies) from Tara's Multicultural Table